Cooper Park Houses

 The Cooper Park Houses is a Public Housing Complex owned by NYCHA and it has eleven 7-story buildings.
-It is located between Kingsland to Morgan Avenues and between Frost Street to Maspeth Avenue in East Williamsburg, Brooklyn.
-It has 1,440 residents as of 2025.
-This housing complex was built in June 1953 and named after the adjacent Cooper Park.
+It is located between Kingsland and Morgan Avenues and between Frost Street and Maspeth Avenue in East Williamsburg, Brooklyn.
+It has 1,448 residents as of 2025 and is named after the adjacent Cooper Park.

+The project was approved by the City Planning Commission in 1951.
+Construction began on June 29, 1951 and the cornerstone was laid on October 21, 1952.
+Tenants began moving into the complex in March 1953; this housing complex was completed in June 1953.

-In 2017, NYCHA Unveils NextGen for the newest addition at the Parking Lot in this Complex with residents engaging to inform a release for Request for Proposals and NYCHA had committed to continuing to providing newer affordable housing and part of the 10-year strategic plan to repair and rebuild public housing to improve the conditions of each building.
+In 2017, NYCHA unveiled a "NextGen" 10-year strategic plan to repair and rebuild public housing to improve the conditions of each building.